STAY IN TOUCH WITH THE LATEST TRENDS IN DESIGN

 – First of all, complete your profile.
 There’s a completion bar that you can observe on your profile page, let’s aim for 100%.

-– Create a custom URL which includes your full name, it’ll be easier for people to find you.
+– Create a custom URL that includes your full name, it’ll be easier for people to find you.

 – Take a nice picture!
 Smile & zoom on your head, preferably opt for a neutral background.